-This is professional work in planning, developing, and administering a quality assurance program in a Human Services program.
+This is professional work in planning, developing, and administering a quality assurance program in a state or local mental health, mental retardation, and/or substance care delivery operation.
 Work involves providing technical assistance and consultation to management and staff on the interpretation and application of quality of care standards and certification requirements.
-Work also involves developing assessment tools/data collection methods, integrating these with patient care and administrative records systems in order to identify service delivery/ compliance problems, and participating in the alteration of records systems as necessary.
+Work also involves developing assessment tools/data collection methods, integrating these with patient care and administrative records systems in order to identify service delivery/compliance problems, and participating in the alteration of records systems as necessary.
 Employees are responsible for the timely recognition of service delivery/compliance issues, advising management and staff during the development of a corrective action plan, monitoring the implementation of the plan, and representing the operation in negotiations with certification agencies.
 Employees may supervise support/program staff.
 Work at this level is characteristic of operations having program varieties and complexities similar to those found in regional mental retardation centers or psychiatric hospitals but with limited scope.
 Employees normally report to the operation's director.